Skip to main content

 Eden Girls Academy

 Handed over 5 weeks early!
-Birmingham council commissioned new 3-storey academic building, providing 600 additional school-places for the region.
+Birmingham Council commissioned new 3-storey academic building, providing 600 additional school-places for the region.

 • AIM Duration (days)